d4t4x/facebook-cleaner/README.md

 *Privacy on Facebook.*

 A browser extension that cleans out a Facebook user's ad preferences, categories, and likes on a periodic basis.
-It runs quietly in the background while you use Facebook and runs locally, so no information about you is stored or shared.

 Built for both Chrome & Firefox.